 The first step to building an effective website.

-Like most business owners, you want to ensure you get the most for your money.
+Like most business owners, you want the most value for your marketing investment.
 One way to do that is by creating a website wireframe before you start building your website.
-You’ve probably already read about it in Donald Miller’s book – Marketing Made Simple, but in this blog post, we will discuss the benefits of wireframing and how it can save you money.
+You’ve probably already read about it in Donald Miller’s book – Marketing Made Simple, but in this blog post, we will discuss the benefits of a website wireframe and how it can save you money.
 Plus, I’ll share with you my free website wireframe resource!

 It’s the words you use that will sell your product or service.

 The first and often hardest thing to do when building a website for your business is to determine what you want it to say.
 What words will you use to communicate to your potential customers to motivate them to do business with you?

 I recommend using the Storybrand marketing framework.
 It’s a simple, step-by-step process that will help you clarify your message and ensure that every element on your website works together to support that message.
 Once you have your message figured out, it’s time to start wireframing!

 When you wireframe a website, you essentially are creating a blueprint for your website.
 Using a wireframe tool provides a way for your to map out the content on each page and see how those pages will be linked together.
 Wireframing your website is an essential step in the website development process because it allows you to get a clear picture of your website before you start building it.
 Using a wireframe tool for your website can save you a lot of money, time, and frustration down the road.

 Design can become very expensive without a clear plan before building a website.
 It’s always best to start with a goal in mind.
 After all, you wouldn’t hire a home builder and then just start building without some kind of plan, right?
 No. You would have a clear set of blueprints that the builders could follow, so you know precisely what you can expect before you build.
 It’s the same principle when building a website.